Juan Touzón: Spanish Football Federation

 After leaving the presidency of Atlético Madrid, Touzón continued to be linked to the world of football, occupying various positions within the Spanish Federation until becoming its president in March 1954.
 Being vice president of this organization in April 1952, he made a trip to Galicia to materialize Federation aid to the modest football of Vigo, and Touzón declared that he feels very proud of the initiative as a Galician that he is, stating "Well, I was born in Lugo"; however, the statement remains in the air, without modifying his condition as a Madrid native.

-In his functions as president, Touzón had the task of heading the Selection Committee of the Spanish national team, a quadrumvir made up of himself, José Luis del Valle, Emilio Jiménez, and Pablo Hernández, so in the absence of a permanent national coach, he provisionally served as such in a match against Switzerland in Geneva on 19 June 1955, which ended in a 3–0 victory, which means that he boasts a 100 percent victory record as the national coach.
-At the end of the meeting, the Spanish delegation receives a tribute from the Swiss delegation at the Beau Rivage Hotel, and at that event, the Spanish president is awarded the gold sash, a Swiss decoration that recognizes the greatest men of international football.
+In his functions as president, Touzón had the task of heading the Selection Committee of the Spain national team, a quadrumvir made up of himself, José Luis del Valle, Emilio Jiménez, and Pablo Hernández, so in the absence of a permanent national coach, he provisionally served as such in a 3–0 victorious match over Switzerland in Geneva on 19 June 1955, which means that he boasts a 100 percent victory record as the national team coach.
+At the end of the meeting, the Spanish delegation receives a tribute from the Swiss delegation at the Beau Rivage Hotel.
+At the event, the Spanish president was bestowed the gold sash, a Swiss decoration that recognizes the greatest men of international football.

 In 1956, Touzón appointed José Páramo Fernández, treasurer of the Galician Football Federation.
 He held the presidency for two years until 1956, when he was replaced by Alfonso de la Fuente, although he continued to be its director.